dinesh-it/kindle-widget/README.md

 # 2. Log in
 wrangler login

-# 3. Enter the worker directory
-cd worker/

-# 4. Install dependencies
+# 3. Install dependencies
 npm install

-# 5. (Optional) Set your OpenWeatherMap API key as a secret
+# 4. (Optional) Set your OpenWeatherMap API key as a secret
 #    Do NOT put the key in config.js or the URL — use a secret.
 wrangler secret put OWM_API_KEY
 # Paste your key when prompted, then press Enter.
 # Without this, weather is simply hidden — everything else works.

-# 6. Deploy
+# 5. Deploy
 npm run deploy
 ```